MikeCook9994/5th-Edition-Hombrew/Subclasses/Monk/Way of the Flowing River (Revised).md

 you can expend your ki to manipulate the ki of your friends and foes.
 Your touch can purify and strengthen the flow of your allys’ ki to bolster and heal them; similarly, your attacks can diminish the flow and taint the ki of your enemies.

-### Cantrips

-You know the Spare the Dying cantrip.
-Additionally, you learn the Guidance cantrip at level 7 and the Resolve cantrip at level 11.

 ### Preparing and using Ki Manipulation

 To use a ki manipulation,